Return to Clinical, Class, and Lab Following Illness or Injury Policy

-The student must present documentation from their personal health care provider to the Student Health Center prior to returning to the College following an absence caused by orthopedic pain/injury, including back/neck pain, surgery, pregnancy, delivery or other health related situation that may impact the student's ability to engage in normal classroom, laboratory or clinical experiences.
+The student must present documentation from their personal healthcare provider to the Campus Health Center prior to returning to the College following an absence caused by orthopedic pain/injury, including back/neck pain, surgery, pregnancy, delivery or other health related situation that may impact the student's ability to engage in normal classroom, laboratory or clinical experiences.
 Documentation must indicate the date that the student may return to normal academic activities, and must specify any restrictions if applicable.

 Students who are enrolled in any clinical or laboratory experience must provide evidence that they satisfactorily meet the technical standards of performance for the program in which they are enrolled.
 Students with restrictions or who no longer satisfy the technical standards of performance will not be permitted to return to the clinical setting.
 Participation in the laboratory setting may be restricted depending on the nature of the experience.
 Restrictions will be evaluated on a case-by-case basis.

-All documentation related to the issues above shall be presented to the Student Health Center where it will be placed in the student's medical file.
-Misrepresenting your personal circumstances to a member of the Student Health Center, clinical agency, faculty, or College official constitutes academic dishonesty and is grounds for disciplinary action.
+All documentation related to the issues above shall be presented to the Campus Health Center where it will be placed in the student's medical file.
+Misrepresenting your personal circumstances to a member of the Campus Health Center, clinical agency, faculty, or College official constitutes academic dishonesty and is grounds for disciplinary action.

 To provide a healthy campus environment, to promote healthy lifestyles, and to improve the quality of life for our community.

-Tobacco products include, but are not limited to, cigarettes, cigars, chewing tobacco, hookah-smoked products, clove cigarettes, cigarillos, and pipe smoking.
+Tobacco products include, but are not limited to, cigarettes, artificial or stimulated smoking devices (electronic cigarettes, etc.), cigars, chewing tobacco, hookah-smoked products, clove cigarettes, cigarillos, and pipe smoking.
 Individuals covered by the tobacco-free policy include, but are not limited to, students, employees, visitors, vendors, leased tenants, and contractors.
 Tobacco industry and related company sponsorship of campus groups, events, individuals, and departments is prohibited.
 This includes scholarships, sponsorship of faculty positions, and recruiting for employment.

 In Case of Pandemic